Kristina01111000/Drws_site/README.md

-found where to edit the lorem ipsum.  its in the javascript file, made edits, need access to c panel to put the file on the site
+found where to edit the lorem ipsum.  its in the javascript file, made edits, need access to c panel to put the file on the site make a google sheet of his videos and link to it on the to do list